 If you are a U.S. citizen or a lawful permanent resident, you can sponsor certain types of relatives for green cards in Dallas.
 These visas confer lawful permanent residency and allow your loved ones to live and work in the United States.

 Our Dallas family-based immigration lawyer will guide you every step of the way and give your immigration case the sophisticated attention it deserves.
-We know how to effectively navigate these matters and will work to secure the green cards your loved ones need to live their American Dreams.
+We know how to navigate these matters effectively and will work to secure the green cards your loved ones need to live their American Dreams.

 Who Is Eligible for Family-Based Immigration?

 As a lawful permanent resident or U.S. citizen, your ability to sponsor family members for green cards depends on the type of relationship and their immigration category.
 Here's who is eligible and what you need to know:

 For Lawful Permanent Residents (Green Card Holders):

 - You can sponsor your spouse.

 - You can sponsor unmarried children under the age of 21.

 - Citizens can sponsor spouses, siblings, parents, and children, regardless of age or marital status.